Bockarns/Bockarns/README.md

 ## ✅ Recently finished projects

 These projects will be avaliable here on GitHub soon.
+* 🛒 **[InfoFynd](http://infofynd-app-47178.azurewebsites.net/):** A fullstack web application built with React (Vite) and Express (Node.js), featuring a SQLite database, JWT authentication, role-based admin panel, and CRUD operations for consumer tips and member offers.
+Deployed to Azure App Service.
 - 🖌️ **MaSu Studios**: A Umbraco project for a fictional Artist to act as a exhibition for their work and also a webshop to sell reprints of their work..
 - 🏌️ **Golf Club Web Shop**: A group project built with ASP.NET Core MVC, Entity Framework Core, and ASP.NET Identity.
 Features include a full product catalog, shopping cart, user authentication, and an admin panel with role-based access control.
 Managed with Jira and GitHub.
 ---